Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Methods

 \subsubsection{Complete Composition Vector}

 The complete composition vector (CCV) takes the composition vector for various values of $k$, $c_k$, and concatenates them \citep{ccv}.
 This produces the CCV:

-For the CV and a fixed $k$, using the values without any transformations is sufficient.
-When using the CCV another transformation seems necessary for the following reason: When concatenating the CVs of a genome from $k=1 \ldots 5$, assuming the CVs for the various $k$s have the same distribution, the vector will have 4 components from $c_1$ and $4^5=1024$ components from $c_5$.
+For the CV and a fixed $k$, using the values without additional transformations is sufficient.
+When using the CCV with distance matrices another transformation is necessary for the following reason: Concatenating the CVs of a genome from $k=1 \ldots 5$, the vector will have 4 components from $c_1$ and $4^5=1024$ components from $c_5$.
 This makes the contribution of $c_1$ negligible to the distances computed.
-For this reason, as shown in section \ref{sec:RCA}, we suggest a transformation informed by the data.
+For this reason, as shown in section \ref{sec:RCA}, we use a transformation informed by the data.